bwzhu00/bwzhu00.github.io/README.md

 A heartfelt acknowledgment to [Stuart Geiger](https://github.com/staeiou) for the creation of the AcademicPages template.
 The design and structure have been instrumental in presenting my academic profile effectively.

 For individuals looking to establish a similar academic presence online, I highly recommend checking out the [official AcademicPages documentation](https://academicpages.github.io/).

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.